 12. Take a tandem bike ride.
 Is there anything sweeter?
 Assuming you don’t have one at home, you can rent a tandem style at a local bike shop.

 13. Picnic together.
-Lay out a cozy blanket in the park (or living room if it’s too cold).
-Pack a basket of all of your favorites, including cheese, wine, and cured meats.
+Lay out a cosy blanket in the park (or living room if it’s too cold).
+Pack a basket of all of your favourites, including cheese, wine, and cured meats.
 Don’t have time to prepare?
 If you’re at home, Seamless or Postmates can deliver whatever you need, but just remember that will cost you more.

 14. Volunteer together.
 This one is a win-win.
-Save money and help out a local organization, especially when other individuals are spending the night out.
+Save money and help out a local organisation, especially when other individuals are spending the night out.

 15. Enjoy fondue.
 First big decision: cheese or chocolate?
 We vote both, if you’ve got time.

 16. Write love letters—and read them out loud.
 Spend a few days before writing love letters to one another.
 Make a night out of reading them aloud and toasting to the future together.